dmenezesgabriel/docker-localstack-hello/docs/aws-security.md

 ## AWS Secrets Manager (ASM)

-AWS Secrets Manager is a service that helps you protect secrets needed to access your applications, services, and IT resources.
+AWS nager is a service that helps you protect secrets needed to access your applications, services, and IT resources.
 The service enables you to easily rotate, manage, and retrieve database credentials, API keys, and other secrets throughout their lifecycle.

 ## Inspector